tniessen/node-mceliece-nist/README.md

 ## Installation

 Currently, installation requires `xsltproc` to compile XKCP.
-On Linux systems with this package, you can install as usual:
+Apart from that, install as usual:

 ```sh
 npm i mceliece-nist